10) Big Thunder Mountain

 7) Star Wars in Walt Disney Studios

 Having missed Season of the Force I was delighted when it was revealed that the Star Wars: A Galaxy Far, Far Away stage show, First Order March and meeting Stormtroopers would continue through to the end of September.
-As huge Star Wars fans this is something made for Lucas and I, and Denise likes a bit of Star Wars too.
-Having this is an unexpected extra added to our summer trip is great, and I’ll have to remember to pack some of my many Star Wars t-shirts for when we meet the Stormtroopers.
+As huge Star Wars fans this is something made for my family.
+Having this as an unexpected extra added to our summer trip is great, and I’ll have to remember to pack some of my many Star Wars t-shirts for when we meet the Stormtroopers.
 It’s nice having some more entertainment over in Walt Disney Studios where it quite often feels very lacking in atmosphere.

 6) Disney Illuminations

 You can read my full thoughts on Illuminations here, but yes, it is something I’m looking forward to seeing in Disneyland Paris this summer.
 Seeing those fantastic Star Wars and Pirates of the Caribbean scenes late on a warm summers evening will be brilliant.
 Even better will be seeing them with my family, who didn’t get to experience Illuminations with me back in March.
 I’m quite intrigued to see what I’ll think without the weight of expectation like I had when I saw it 2 months ago.
 Knowing what I’m getting, will I like it even more, or will I just miss Disney Dreams! as many seem to be saying.